Last updated May 2026 · By Nick Hall, CA resident who has navigated the handgun roster and LCI exemption for wheelguns

 - .357 Mag out of a 2.25″ barrel is genuinely punishing

 Think of the SP101 as the GP100’s little brother who still hits the gym.
 At 26 ounces, it’s light enough for concealed carry but heavy enough that shooting .357 Magnum won’t make you hate your life.
-That’s a sweet spot that very few compact revolvers actually nail.
+That’s a sweet spot that very few compact revolvers nail.

 For California CCW holders, this is a serious contender.
 The all-steel construction gives it enough heft to manage recoil, and the 2.25-inch barrel keeps the overall package compact.
 Load it with .38 Special +P for carry and .357 for home defense.
 Versatile little package.